rbarberop/community/tutorials/mender_gcp_ota_demo/index.md

+---
-## **Tutorial: Over-the-air software updates for embedded Linux with Mender on Google Cloud Platform**
+title: Over-the-air software updates for embedded Linux with Mender on Google Cloud Platform
+description: Deploy and open source over the air system and integrate with Cloud IoT Core.
+author: kcrakam
+tags: IoT, Internet of Things, Raspberry Pi
+date_published: 2018-09-25
+---

+KC Rakam | Customer Engineer Specialist | Google Cloud<br>
+Preston Holmes | Solution Architect | Google Cloud

 This tutorial demonstrates how to successfully deploy over-the-air (OTA) software update solution for embedded Linux devices using Mender on Google Cloud Platform.

+## Objectives

+ - Deploy a Mender management server on GCE
+ - Integrate device identity and lifecycle between IoT Core and Mender
+ - Configure a live sample device with base image
+ - Push over-the-air update to device with IoT Core application

+## Before you begin

+This tutorial assumes you already have a Cloud Platform account set up and have completed the [getting started guide](https://cloud.google.com/iot/docs/how-tos/getting-started) including enabling the Cloud IoT Core API.
+You need to associate Firebase to your cloud project.
+To add Firebase to your cloud project please visit the [Firebase Console](https://console.firebase.google.com) choose "Add project" and select your cloud project and click on “Add Firebase”.

+ - For most commands, it is recommended you use [Google Cloud Shell](https://cloud.google.com/shell/docs/quickstart).
+If you want to use only your local command line, you will need the [Google Cloud SDK ](https://cloud.google.com/sdk/downloads) and [Firebase tools](https://firebase.google.com/docs/cli/).
+ - You will need to ensure the required environment variables are set in each shell environment (Please use the below variables for every new session)
+ - To work with the part of the tutorial that images a real device, you will need to have a Raspberry Pi 3 device, SD Card, and the ability to plug it into ethernet on your LAN (wifi configurations are not supported in this tutorial).

+## Costs

+This tutorial uses billable components of GCP, including:

+* Cloud IoT Core
+* Cloud PubSub
+* Google Compute Engine
+* Google Cloud Storage
+* Cloud Functions for Firebase
+* Stackdriver Logging

+Use the [Pricing Calculator](https://cloud.google.com/products/calculator/) to generate a cost estimate based on your projected production usage.

-### Background
+## Background

-##### Mender Overview

-Mender is an open source remote update manager for embedded Linux devices.
+[Mender](https://mender.io/) is an open source remote update manager for embedded Linux devices.
 The aim of the project is to help secure connected devices by providing a robust and easy software update process.

 Some of the key features of Mender include

 * OTA update server and client
 * Full system image update
 * Symmetric A/B image update client
 * Bootloader support: U-Boot and GRUB
 * Volume formats: MBR and UEFI partitions
 * Update commit and roll-back
 * Build system: Yocto Project (meta-mender)
 * Remote features: deployment server, build artifact management, device management console

-More information on Mender can be found [here](https://mender.io/) including [What is Mender and How it works](https://mender.io/what-is-mender)
+More information on Mender can be found [here](https://mender.io/what-is-mender).

-##### Mender Components
+### Mender Components

 * **Mender management server** - Mender Management Server, which is the central point for deploying updates to a population of devices.
 Among other things, it monitors the current software version that is installed on each device and schedules the rollout of new releases.